sriramdasbalaji/VSTS-DevOps-Labs/selenium/readme.md

    <img src="images/configure_windowsagent.png">

 ## Exercise 5: Configure Release
+We have target machine available in the deployment group to deploy the application and run selenium testcases.
+The release definition uses **Phases** to deploy to target servers.

+A phase is a logical grouping of tasks that defines the runtime target on which the tasks will execute.
+A deployment group phase executes tasks on the machines defined in a deployment group.
 1. Click on Releases tab and select Selenium release definition and edit

    <img src="images/setuprelease.png">